lrasata/locations-api/README.md

 curl https://<your-api-id>.execute-api.<region>.amazonaws.com/prod/locations?dataType=city&namePrefix=Paris
 ```

-## 🔎 Gotcha - Note to myself
+## 🔎 Gotchas - Lessons learned
-- OPTIONS method should stays with CORS headers in API Gateway.
+- OPTIONS method should stay with *CORS headers* in API Gateway.
     - API Gateway can automatically respond to preflight OPTIONS requests (which browsers send to check permissions) without invoking your Lambda — this reduces Lambda invocations and saves cost.
-- For GET requests (or any non-OPTIONS request), Lambda function must return the CORS headers.
+- For GET requests (or any non-OPTIONS request), Lambda function MUST return the CORS headers.
 - No need to set CORS headers on API Gateway for GET/POST when using `Lambda proxy integration`.
     - But ensure your Lambda function handles CORS headers for all responses (including errors).

-> 💡 Let API Gateway manage CORS whenever possible 💡
+> 💡 Let API Gateway manage CORS whenever possible - Keep Lambda code simpler and focused on business logic.
+>
-> - API Gateway is designed to handle cross-origin resource sharing (CORS) settings centrally.
+> API Gateway is designed to handle cross-origin resource sharing (CORS) settings centrally.
-> - API Gateway can add necessary CORS headers on the response for all your API calls consistently.
-> - Keep Lambda code simpler and focused on business logic.